Standard Data Platform for Autonomous Agriculture

 The Result

-This project developed an interactive operational planning platform that will improve the efficiency of farming, reduce emissions, increase the net income of farmers and empower smarter, faster, and more sustainable food production through field, crop and soil characterization.
-Verge Ag’s platform was used by blueberry farmers in Pitt Meadows, British Columbia to detect scorch virus on their farms through its remote sensing capabilities.
+Examples of this demonstration throughout the project also included i-Open Group’s platform, Agrilyze, being used by blueberry farmers in Pitt Meadows, British Columbia to detect scorch virus on their farms through its remote sensing capabilities.
 This proactive approach saved the grower an estimated $200,000 on a 10-acre section of their field with much quicker detection that traditional methods.
-Verge Ag’s platform was also used to develop a Food Asset Map for the Abbotsford area in British Columbia by utilizing publicly available data to explore the potential of vertical agriculture in creating sustainable, resilient community food systems.
+Agrilyze was also used to develop a Food Asset Map for the Abbotsford area in British Columbia by utilizing publicly available data to explore the potential of vertical agriculture in creating sustainable, resilient community food systems.